An official website of the United States government

 7. How do I receive my retirement/Fleet Reserve orders?

-10. I contacted DFAS, and they don’t have any information regarding my transfer to the Fleet Reserve.
+9. I contacted DFAS, and they don’t have any information regarding my transfer to the Fleet Reserve.
 Why?

-Following your transfer to the Fleet Reserve, your servicing PSD/Personnel Office for commands that have separation capability (i.e., aircraft carriers) is responsible for releasing/reporting all loss information to Defense Finance and Accounting Service (DFAS) via NSIPS.
+Following your transfer to the Fleet Reserve, Transaction Support Center, Norfolk, VA, or the personnel office for commands with separation capability, e.g.,aircraft carriers, is responsible for releasing/reporting all loss information to Defense Finance and Accounting Service (DFAS) via NSIPS.
 It takes approximately 2 – 3 weeks from the reported loss date for the system to update at DFAS.
-Upon update, your retirement pay account will be established, and you will receive your retainer pay on the 1st day of the following month.
-(Example: if you transfer to the Fleet Reserve on 31 July XX, you should receive retainer pay on 1 September XX).
-If you do not receive payment when due, contact PERS-836 for assistance.
+Upon update, your retirement pay account will be established, and you will receive your retainer pay on or about the 1st day of the following month.

 12. If a member is reduced in rank will he/she still receive high 36 months retainer pay computation?

-No. U.S. Code Title 10, Chapter 71, Section 1407 refers.
-Any member who is reduced in grade and not advanced prior to transfer to the Fleet Reserve will receive retainer pay based on Section 1406 of same Code (final pay).
+No. U.S. Code, Title 10, Chapter 71, Section 1407 refers.
+Any member who is reduced in grade and not advanced prior to transfer to the Fleet Reserve will receive retainer pay based on Section 1406 of same code (final pay).
 Member must be in a pay status.

 Veterans Crisis Line - Dial 988 Safe Helpline NCIS Tips Sexual Assault Prevention & Response NFAAS